x9t9/local-tortois-svn2git/README.md

 If you do not know the users , - you will need to use svn log ( see here : https://www.getdonedone.com/converting-5-year-old-repository-subversion-git/ ) where `svnUserName` is the SVN username and `gitUser` is your git user name

--- NOTE On CMDR .
+-- NOTE On CMDER .

 There seems to be an issue with CYGWIN that might affect CMDR on some configuration ( 1 out of 3 machines for me ) .

 So if it is not working for you - launch the command from another shell / cli ( CMD will do if GIT is installed with PATH )

 @see //http://stackoverflow.com/questions/26620312/installing-git-in-path-with-github-client-for-windows

 ### Migration Execution